grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "Hemi... something's wrong."
 She said, but even the time it took to get the words out had been too long of a delay.
 A second motion that was far more dramatic had begun.
 She punched the collision alarm and the klaxon sounded to the lowest depths of the boat.

 The _Prospect_ started to list to the starboard side.
-It was the motion of some skyscraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
+It was the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
 The giant was, in fact, a huge wave.

 The _Prospect_ rolled hard over to starboard, and it did not stop rolling.